Alison Steadman: Television

+Steadman is credited with sharing the first lesbian kiss on British television with Myra Frances.
+Broadcast on 25 February 1974, Girl is the story of the love affair of two WRAC soldiers.
+“When I was first offered the part I felt quite nervous,” she said and was relieved that her “mum said it was great and was very moved by it.”

+An early television appearance came in 1976 which saw Steadman cast as Cheryl Baker in the Granada Television daytime series Crown Court.
+Her character was the secretary of a confidence trickster found guilty of fraud.

-Steadman's television work includes Fat Friends as Betty, Grumpy Old Women, Stressed Eric, Let Them Eat Cake, The Singing Detective, No Bananas, The Caucasian Chalk Circle, Adrian Mole: The Cappuccino Years as Pauline Mole, opposite James Bolam in the television film The Missing Postman, and Pride and Prejudice as Mrs. Bennet.
+Other television work includes Fat Friends as Betty, Grumpy Old Women, Stressed Eric, Let Them Eat Cake, The Singing Detective, No Bananas, The Caucasian Chalk Circle, Adrian Mole: The Cappuccino Years as Pauline Mole, opposite James Bolam in the television film The Missing Postman, and Pride and Prejudice as Mrs. Bennet.
 In 1991, she also appeared as Edda Göring in Selling Hitler and as Lauren Patterson in Gone to the Dogs, which was then followed up by Gone to Seed.

 Television productions directed by Leigh in which she has appeared include Nuts in May, Hard Labour and Abigail's Party.
 She also appeared in the BBC comedy The Worst Week of My Life.
 In 2007 she featured in the BBC Wales programme Coming Home about her Welsh family history, with roots in Trefarclawdd and Ruabon.

 In October 2007 Steadman appeared in Fanny Hill on BBC Four.